zignis/xorshift-rs/README.md

 # xorshift-rs
-XORShift RNG implementation in rust
+XORShift RNG implementation in rust.
+Not benchmarked yet